amirhb86/salvus/README.md

 cd build
 ```

-SHOULD INDICATE WHICH ONES ARE ACTUALLY ESSENTIAL TO BE DEFINED OTHER THAN PETSC\_DIR and EIGEN\_INCLUDE

-Several library variables will need setting in order to successfully compile.
+Several variables will need setting in order to successfully compile.
 From you build directory, you can directly set the `PETSC_DIR`, and `EIGEN_INCLUDE` directories via `ccmake ../`.
 Hit the `c` key to "configure", make your changes, and hit `g` to generate the Makefiles.
 Alternatively, you can achieve this via `cmake` on the command line

 ``` bash
 CC=/opt/petsc/bin/mpicc CXX=/opt/petsc/bin/mpicxx cmake ../ -DPETSC_DIR=/opt/petsc -DEIGEN_INCLUDE=/usr/include/eigen3
 ```

-Note the usage of `CC=gcc-4.8` `CXX=g++-4.8`, which is used to change the default compiler used.
-This only works the **first** time `cmake` is run (it gets cached). `cmake` manages the linking to mpi includes and libraries itself, so no need to use a wrapper such as `mpicc` or `mpic++`
+Note the usage of `CC=/opt/petsc/bin/mpicc` `CXX=/opt/petsc/bin/mpicxx`, which is used to change the default compiler used.
+This only works the **first** time `cmake` is run (it gets cached).
-- *This is a bad idea and leads to compiler mismatches* ~ DAM

 By default, Salvus is compiled with optimizations (i.e., a release build).
 To compile for debugging (which adds `-g` and removes `-O3`), add `-DCMAKE_BUILD_TYPE=Debug` (instead of `Release`) to the **first** run of `cmake ../`.